Early Cinematic Origins and

 Nickelodeons: Expanded Film Exhibition

 In the early 1900s, motion pictures ("flickers") were no longer innovative experiments.
 They soon became an escapist entertainment medium for the working-class masses, and one could spend an evening at the cinema for a cheap entry fee.
 Kinetoscope parlors, lecture halls, and storefronts were often converted into nickelodeons, the first real movie theatres.
-The normal admission charge was a nickel (sometimes a dime) - hence the name nickelodeon.
+The normal admission charge was a nickel (sometimes a dime).
+Nickel- was attached to the Greek word for theater -- "odeon."
+Hence the name nickelodeon.
 They usually remained open from early morning to midnight.

 But newspaper critics soon denounced their sensational programs (involving seduction, crime, sex and infidelity) as morally objectionable and as the cause of social unrest and criminal behavior - and they called for censorship.
 They also criticized the unsanitary and unsafe conditions in the often makeshift nickelodeons.
 By the early 20th century, nickelodeons were being transformed into more lavish movie palaces (see more below) in metropolitan areas.
 By 1908, there were approximately 8,000 neighborhood theatres.